Klana: Saint Jerome Church

 The most valuable artifact found in the church is a fragment of a Glagolitic stone slab from 1439.
 On that fragment it is written, "1439 it is written" and it is built into the face of the church above the main entrance.
 This is evidence of the use of the Glagolitic alphabet in this area and is unique in that its letters are raised instead of carved out.
 Inside the church can be found a marble altar of the Virgin of the Seven Sorrows, located in a semicircular apse (late 18th century).
-On the main altar on either side are sculptures of light marble: the left represents St. Florian and the right St. Roch.
+On the main altar on either side are sculptures of light marble: the left represents St. Florian and the right St. Rocco.
 There is also a baptistery from the 18th century, decorated with a shallow relief of ivy or plant-like forms, which is built into the wall to the left of the altar.
 On November 5, 1906 the Administrative Council of the Municipality of Klana ordered a new organ from the Zupan Brothers factory in Kamova Gorica, which was then assembled and put into use in 1907.

 In 1916, during World War I, Austrian authorities removed all three bells and melted them down to make cannons.
 The church was without bells until 1922, when the pastor procured three new bells from Udine, Italy.
 12 kg of silver was used to cast the large bell along with the bronze, but in 1942, two of these three bells experience the same fate as the ones they replaced: they were taken down and melted by the Italian military.
 In the 1960s and 1970s, the roof and interior of the church were thoroughly renovated and according to plans from the beginning of the 20th century, the tower was reconstructed (1994), new bells were installed (1995) along with a new organ.
 In 2001, the benches and choir were renovated, which is where the church's appearance remains today.